lamhq/tech-notes/pages/devops/aws/storage/s3/encryption.md

 # Encryption

-## Types of encryption

-**Encryption in Transit**: This is when you're sending objects to and from your bucket.
-It is done using SSL certificates/TLS, HTTPS.

-**Encryption at Rest (Server-Side)**: This is when the object is actually inside S3 or sitting on your computer.
-There's three different types:
-- **SSE-S3**: S3 manages the keys.
-AWS manage all the encryption and decryption for you.
-It uses AES 256-bit encryption.
-- **SSE-KMS**: use key provided by AWS Key Management Service (KMS).
-- **SSE-C**: Customer-provided keys.

-**Encryption at Rest (Client-Side)**: You encrypt the files yourself before you upload them to S3.

-## Server-Side Encryption
+## In Transit

+You can securely upload/download your data to Amazon S3 via SSL endpoints using the HTTPS protocol (In Transit – SSL/TLS).

+## At rest (Server-Side Encryption)

 Service-side encryption is now enabled by default.

 All objects are automatically encrypted by using server-side encryption with Amazon S3 managed keys.

+If you need server-side encryption for all the objects that are stored in a bucket, use a bucket policy.

+### Server-Side Encryption options

+**SSE-S3**:
+- S3 manages the keys.
+- AWS manage encryption and decryption for you
+- Each object is encrypted with a unique key.
+- Encryption key is encrypted with a master key.
+- AWS regularly rotate the master key.
+- Uses AES 256.

+**SSE-KMS**:
+- use Customer Master Keys (CMKs) provided by AWS KMS or your own key.
+- provides added protection against unauthorized access of objects with separate permissions for the use of a CMK
+- provides you with an audit trail that shows when your CMK was used and by whom.

+**SSE-C**:
+- Client-provided keys.
+- S3 manages the encryption/decryption
+- If keys are lost data cannot be decrypted.

-## Enforcing Server-Side Encryption for S3 Uploads (legacy use cases)
+### Enforcing Server-Side Encryption for S3 Uploads (legacy use cases)

-If we were to upload a file to S3, we're essentially sending a PUT request.
+When uploading a file to S3, we're essentially sending a PUT request.

 To enforce service side encryption we've got two different options:
 1. Add header `x-amz-server-side-encryption: AES256` (use S3-managed keys) to the PUT request